Edinburgh and London libraries closed until further notice

 We can supply articles from journals covering all areas of professional practice and research

 There may be a charge for this service.
-If you are searching for documents or need advice on papers published on a particular topic contact the library and we will assist.
-If you register for our Athens service you will have direct access to full text articles of many leading journals in mathematics, pensions, insurance, risk management and demography.
+If you are searching for documents or need advice on papers published on a particular topic, please contact the library and we will assist.
+Members can login at https://www.actuaries.org.uk/user/login/athens will have direct access to full text articles of many leading journals in mathematics, pensions, insurance, risk management and demography - please see our guide to Using the IFoA Actuarial Knowlege Hub.

 For any library enquiries please contact: